apigear-io/apigear-docs/content/en/objectapi/modules.md

 ### Signals

-A signal allows the object to notify the outside world about events happening, e.g. triggered by others.
+A signal allows the interface to notify the outside world about events happening, e.g. triggered by others.
 A signal is like an operation, but never defines a type.

 ```yml
 # ...